Michaelmw17/Code-Quiz/README.md

 Code Quiz

 ## Contents

 <p>
-  The app is composed of 3 pages, index.html, javascript.js and style.css.
+  The app is composed of 2 sets 3 pages each .html, .js and .css. as well as an end.html and end.js.
 It may contain images in the img folder
 </p>

 ## User Story

 <p>
-  As a type of user, Quiz Game that functions on the click, with a highest score stored with local storage.
+  As a type of user, Quiz Game that functions on the click, with a highest score stored with local storage. and not be able to save score without a entered username
 </p>

 ## Built With